HxuazonTop/My-Scripts/README.md

-plus all of these scripts are not pineapple
+plus all of these scripts are not pineapple :skull: